 We welcome responses from all stakeholders with an interest in the collection, use and dissemination of information about staff in UK higher education.
 We particularly welcome responses from operational contacts who submit data to the current Staff record.

 Data processing notice

-Responses to this survey will be used to support the review of the HE-BCI survey, and will be used in analysis, documentation, and communications in connection with that activity.
+Responses to this survey will be used to support the review of the Staff record, and will be used in analysis, documentation, and communications in connection with that activity.

-We may share your survey responses with statutory customers, sector bodies, or other organisations involved in this activity, which in this case also includes staff in the University Commercialisation and Innovation (UCI) policy evidence unit at the University of Cambridge.
-In such cases we will share your response together with the name of your organisation, however we will not disclose your name or email address to organisations we share responses with.
+We may share your survey responses with statutory customers, sector bodies or other organisations involved within the consultation.
+We will share your response together with the name of your organisation however we will not disclose your name or email address to organisations we share responses with.